Open

 Autonomy is a setting a human chooses.

 Mid-session, Vivari intercepted a tool request from an agent and asked its human how permissions should be handled from here - manual review of every request, auto-approval of safe actions only, or fuller autonomy.
-The work waited while a person decided how much rope the fleet gets; the moment they chose, the floor moved again.
-That's the management layer's quiet job: autonomy is a visible ladder someone climbed on purpose - never a silent default.
+The work waited while a person decided how much rope the fleet gets, and the decision went into the audit trail like everything else.

 Receipt 03